regueiro/CCDWrapper/README.md

 MultiMonitorHelper
 ==================

-API decided to help manage states of multiple monitors, using C# language.
+API decided to help manage states/query of multiple monitors, using C# language.

-It will allow to extend and clone monitors easily(abstracting WinXP, Vista, 7, and 8)
+It allows to extend and clone monitors easily(abstracting WinXP, Vista, 7, and 8), at the same time, you can query information about your monitors.

-Solution needs to support next features(RELEASE ONE);
-enumerating over the active and inactive monitors, and their states. extending and cloning monitors / getting information about topology. abstracting away different display models(extending/cloning in XP/Win7 is absolutely different). swaping monitors easily. rotating monitors. taking screenshots. getting orientation(landscape / portrait)

-Architecture will be laid out so that it can be extended to other platforms later.
-Such as linux.
+The motivation for this library came from the fact that the existing Winforms Screen.cs is weak.

+First of all, it's missing a lot of functionality.
+Second of all, it does not show "latest" information.

+The other option is to use pInvoke, but that's madness, since if you want to extend monitor on XP, you need to do a lot of non-sense.
+At the same time, extending monitors on windows7/8 is completely another issue.